A jar of delicate pink rose petal jam, perfect for toast or gifting

-Step-by-Step Guide to Crafting Rose Petal Jam
+Introduction to Rose Petal Jam:

 Making rose petal jam is an easy way to add a lovely smell to your kitchen.
 It helps you add fresh flowers to toast, yogurt, or baked goods as a tasty treat.